ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 build-slaves
 shared-tools
 ```
-Referring to the playbook example above, we can see here, that the `application-vms` group consists of  `shared-vms` and `developer-vms`, and that there is another group `infrastructure-vms` probably containing development infrastructure.
+Referring to the playbook example above, we can see here, that the `application-vms` group consists of  `shared-vms` and `developer-vms`, and that there is another group `infrastructure-vms` supposedly containing development infrastructure.
-Grouping `developer-vms` and `shared-vms` into `application-vms` is a way of saying that they are set up in a very similar way (consisting of the same roles and using similar, possibly identical playbooks).
+Grouping `developer-vms` and `shared-vms` into `application-vms` is a way of saying that they are set up in a  similar way (consisting of the same roles and using similar playbooks).

 Of course this structure of playbooks and inventories assumes that we are dealing with "hosts" in the first place.
 But how relevant is this model in an environment where the primary method of deployment is through containers and hosts are being abstracted away?
 This will be discussed shortly, but first let's have a look at the purpose of Ansible in the CI/CD pipeline.

 # Jenkins and Ansible
-While I am referring to Jenkins here because it is the most commonly used CI / CD system out there, the idea is applicable to similar tools just as well.

--> pipeline
--> only "one command" to get things done -> easier to refactor / lowers entry-barrier
+About a year ago, Jenkins received a major update, promoting the [Pipeline plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin) into its core, and making the creation of  [declarative pipelines](https://jenkins.io/blog/2017/02/03/declarative-pipeline-ga/) the primary use case.

+A continuous delivery pipeline is hard to maintain, because it models a complex workflow and must constantly be adapted to changes in any of the projects it integrates.
+This is why the traditional approach of chaining jobs in Jenkins was considered a maintenance nightmare, and [other approaches](https://wiki.jenkins-ci.org/display/JENKINS/Job+DSL+Plugin) to configuring and maintaining jobs and sequences of jobs were developed.
+This lead to the decision to make "Pipeline as Code" a first class citizen.

+Using Ansible in a CD pipeline is a way to separate the concerns of implementing pipeline logic and (building and) deploying an application.
+Executing only a single command with as few parameters as possible, in any stage of the pipeline, minimizes the number of integration points between the pipeline and the projects that it builds.
+This has a couple of advantages:
+- the pipeline becomes more declarative, which promotes understanding across teams and projects
+- debuggability is improved, because the individual steps could be executed outside of the context of Jenkins
+- fewer Jenkins plugins are needed
+- either implementation could be changed, without affecting the other (e.g. Jenkins could be replaced with [GoCD](https://www.gocd.io/) more easily)

 # Docker and Ansible
-At first glance Docker and Ansible seem to be solving a similar problem in very different ways, making it questionable how and if to use them in conjunction.
+At first glance Docker and Ansible seem to be solving a similar problem in very different ways, making it questionable whether and how to use them in conjunction.
 But their scope is actually quite different.

 Docker solves the very specific problem of isolating the runtime and dependencies of a process (without neglecting efficient resource usage, in theory).
 Containers are meant to be deployed into a homogeneous environment (i.e. running at least the Docker daemon, or possibly an orchestration platform like [Marathon](https://mesosphere.github.io/marathon/) or [Kubernetes](https://kubernetes.io/), which one could [set up using Ansible](https://github.com/kubernetes/contrib/tree/master/ansible)).

 Ansible is a general purpose automation tool, that is suitable for working with environments that are heterogenous, consisting of different [devices](http://docs.ansible.com/ansible/bigip_pool_module.html), [networks](http://docs.ansible.com/ansible/list_of_network_modules.html), [operating systems](http://docs.ansible.com/ansible/package_module.html), [cloud providers](http://docs.ansible.com/ansible/list_of_cloud_modules.html), [methods of deployment](https://docs.ansible.com/ansible/deploy_helper_module.html) etc.

 There is increasing motivation for companies of any size to transition to a homogeneous environment, in order to reduce overhead and increase the reliability of their products.
 But the current state of reality is, that for all but the smallest and [largest](https://www.wired.com/2015/09/google-2-billion-lines-codeand-one-place/) companies, this environment does not exist (yet).
-In fact, the opposite is the case, as cloud infrastructure is being explored and integrated while both new products and legacy system are being developed and maintained simultaneously.
+In fact, the opposite is the case, as cloud infrastructure is being evaluated and integrated while new products and legacy system are being developed and maintained concurrently.
-And there will probably always be a Ruby application, that is hosted somewhere else and stubbornly refuses to participate in the Pipeline.
+And there will probably always be a Ruby application, which is hosted somewhere else and stubbornly refuses to participate in the Pipeline.

 But what is a concrete use case for using Docker and Ansible?
 Consider [docker-compose](https://docs.docker.com/compose/gettingstarted/#/step-3-define-services-in-a-compose-file).
 It wraps the Docker-API to provide a declarative format for defining a group of interconnected containers.
-The motivation is much the same as in the introduction.
+The recurring pattern is again the motivation to [separate the _What_ from the _How_](http://wiki.c2.com/?SeparateTheWhatFromTheHow).
 The [docker_service module](https://docs.ansible.com/ansible/docker_service_module.html) of Ansible depends on the docker-compose Python module (on the host where `docker-compose` is being executed), and supports identical syntax. `docker-compose.yml` files can be provided either inline in a task, or as separate files.
-This allows managing configuration in- and outside of containers in a more consistent way.
 Other modules exist for [managing Docker images](http://docs.ansible.com/ansible/docker_image_module.html#docker-image), [Kubernetes] (https://docs.ansible.com/ansible/kubernetes_module.html) or [GCE](http://docs.ansible.com/ansible/guide_gce.html) resources.
 There is also a project that works on [building docker images from Ansible playbooks](https://github.com/ansible/ansible-container) that is trying to solve the issue of [using the Docker cache in the process](https://github.com/ansible/ansible-container/issues/143).
 This approach has essentially the same motive as [this lengthy discussion](https://github.com/docker/docker/issues/735) which proposes adding an `INCLUDE` directive to Dockerfiles, to be able to modularize them and avoid duplication.

 # Conclusion

 There is of course no silver bullet for solving the problem of increasing complexity [as software evolves](https://en.wikipedia.org/wiki/Lehman%27s_laws_of_software_evolution).

+-> service oriented -> more emphasiz on integration work
--> ansible vs bash
+-> ansible vs bash ?
+-> agility is not about "making it right the first time", actually its the opposite, it's about change